gonzalezrostani/academic-web-Vale/content/courses/_index.md

 <br>

 ### ⚙️ PS0700 - Research Methods in Political Science
-_University of Pittsburgh_, Summer 2022
+📍 _University of Pittsburgh_, Summer 2022

 <details><summary>📄 <a href="https://www.dropbox.com/s/shpfv8m1ke1iyr3/PS0700_S22.pdf?dl=0">Syllabus</a></summary><p> </p>
 </details>
-<details><summary>📖 Expand summary »</summary><p>The course aims to provide students with the ability to understand, explain, and perform political science quantitative research...</p>
+<details><summary>📖 Expand summary »</summary><p>The course aims to provide students with the ability to understand, explain, and perform political science quantitative research.
+The focus will be on data analysis, and students will learn how to draw statistical inferences and causal reasoning.
+No previous statistical knowledge is required for this course.
+After taking this course, students will be able to read and understand the methodology used by social media reports, policy memos, and most academic articles in political science.
+This course will represent an essential skill for students as the first step into a world that is increasingly dependent on data science.</p>
 </details>
 <br>